D-Mastrocola/Code-Quiz-Challenge/README.md

 - THEN the game is over
 - WHEN the game is over
 - THEN I can save my initials and score

+## What I Learned
+- window and document are objects created by the browser that contain pre-built functions like window.alert() and document.addEventListener()
+- JSON is JavaScript Object Notation.
+It was made because it is easy for humans to read and can be easily parsed and generated